 It’s very tempting to use a bit of hair wax to style your dreadlocks or get them to stay in place but that’s a very big mistake.
 Wax attracts dirt, is very difficult to remove from your locs, and causes a lot of buildup.
 Plus, since you probably won’t be able to get it out of your hair completely, it will cake up and start to smell over time.

 Instead, use a very light gel if you want to palm roll or retwist your locs.
 After that it will be easier to style your hair in cornrows and maintenance will be a lot neater.
 You can also maintain your locs by using a crochet hook or by interlocking them.
 Which brings me to this.

 Another thing you might be tempted to do is perform maintenance on your locs far more than you need to.
 However, this might cause your locs to thin or severely damage them.
-Of course, maintenance depends on the type of hair and locs you have, how fast your hair grows and just how good you’ve been at moisturizing and servicing your locs on a daily basis.
-Even so, on average, one should never go for maintenance more than four times a year for interlocking and crochet method and once a month/ every 6 weeks for retwist.
+Of course, maintenance depends on the type of hair and locs you have, how fast your hair grows and just how good you’ve been at moisturizing and servicing your locs.
+Even so, on average, maintenance should be done 4 times a year for interlocking and crochet method and once a month/ every 6 weeks for retwist.

 If you can, try to avoid tight updos that involve your locs.
 By this I mean braids, buns, ponytails, and every hairstyle in between that involves you pinching your hair up in a tight grip and securing with dozens of bobby pins.
 Save it for special occasions, such as a wedding or your prom but try not to do it every day.
 Tight styling might thin out your locs.